luke-jordan/pluto-alpha/README.md

   * [Generating Documentation From Docstrings](#generating-documentation-from-docstrings)

-Jupiter Auth Integerations
-This API provides authentication services for user registration, user login (token and one-time-password generation) as well as servifces for user profile and password management.

-pVerify Integrations
-The pbVerify Credit Bureau API provides Know-Your-User services such as user identity validation and bank verifications.

-Finworks Integrations
-The Finworks API provides services for managing funds within a users account.
-It is used to handle user deposits, withdrawals, and get the market value of a user account.

-SendGrid Integerations
-SendGrid provides functions for the robust handling of email dispatches.

-Ozow Integrations
-Ozow's API is used to generate a secure url from which a user can make a deposit into their account.

 ## Quick Start
-This quickstart civers the basics of installing packages, linking modules, and running tests.
+This quickstart covers the basics of installing packages, linking modules, and running tests.

 Please install Nodejs if you don't have it installed: <https://nodejs.org/en/>.